Norwich Cathedral: The Close

-The grounds also house Norwich School, statues to the Duke of Wellington and Admiral Nelson, and the grave of Edith Cavell.
+The grounds also house many of the buildings of Norwich School, as well as statues of the leading military and political figure, the Duke of Wellington and the British Naval officer Admiral Nelson, and the grave of the British nurse Edith Cavell, who was executed for helping Allied soldiers escape from German-occupied Belgium during World War I.

 There are two gates leading into the cathedral grounds, both on Tombland.
 The Ethelbert Gate takes its name from a Saxon church that stood nearby.
-The original gate was destroyed in the riot of 1272 and its replacement built in the early 14th century.
+The original gate was destroyed in the riot of 1272, and its replacement was built in the early 14th century.
 It has two storeys, the upper originally a chapel dedicated to Saint Ethelbert and decorated with flushwork.
-In 1420 Thomas Erpingham, benefactor to the city, had the gate which bears his name built, sited opposite the west door of the cathedral leading into the close.
+In 1420 the soldier and administrator Sir Thomas Erpingham, benefactor to the city, had the gate which bears his name built, sited opposite the west door of the cathedral and leading into the close.

 In the arts and popular culture

+Documentaries

+The cathedral and other churches in the diocese were featured in the 1974 BBC documentary A Passion for Churches, presented by the English poet and writer John Betjeman.
+In 2012, the cathedral and the adjacent Bishop's Palace were featured in the BBC Four documentary The Medieval Mind: How to Build a Cathedral.
+The cathedral was featured in the 2016 BBC Four documentary The Search for the Lost Manuscript: Julian of Norwich.

+Use as a location

 Norwich Cathedral was used as a location for the 1971 BBC Christmas ghost story The Stalls of Barchester, based on the story by M. R. James.

-The cathedral and other churches in the diocese of Norwich were featured in the 1974 BBC documentary A Passion for Churches, presented by the English poet and writer John Betjeman.
-In 2012, the cathedral and the adjacent Bishop's Palace were featured in the BBC Four documentary The Medieval Mind: How to Build a Cathedral.
-The cathedral was used as a location for the 2013 film Jack the Giant Slayer.
-It was featured in the 2016 BBC Four documentary The Search for the Lost Manuscript: Julian of Norwich, and in the 2017 feature film Tulip Fever.
-The 'Tombland' volume (2019) of C J Sansom's "Shardlake" series of historical novels is largely set in Norwich, and includes a scene describing alterations made to the cathedral during the Reformation.
+It was also used as a location for the 2013 film Jack the Giant Slayer, and in the 2017 feature film Tulip Fever.